zprihoda/zopt/README.md

     - Add support for structured arrays, can auto-extract names
     - Rename plotTrajectory to plotTrajectorySubplots
     - Add plotTrajectorySingleAx (plots multiple signals on one axis)
-    - Add fig/axs optional arguments (plot on the specified figure / axes)
-    - Consider general function with
     - Add plot positionTrajectory (or generic phase plot?)
 - Quadcopter:
     - Consider structured arrays (or something similar) to clean up state interface